hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   |3||||
   |4||||
   |5||||
+  *Table 1: Final resultant data extracted from each group*
 - # Results
 	- ## 2.1 Estimating How Many People Work in the Willis Tower
 		- ### 1.
 Starting with the length and width of the ground floor provided, calculate the total area in meters.